xtext/xtext-gradle-plugin/xtext-idea-gradle-plugin/README.md

 Apply the `org.xtext.idea-aggregator` plugin to the parent project.
 This adds an aggregated runIdea task that starts IntelliJ with all your plugins installed.

 ###I want to publish an IntelliJ Enterprise Repository
 Apply the `org.xtext.idea-repository` plugin.
-This will collect all `ideaZip`s from this project and all subprojects and create an [updatePlugins.xml](http://blog.jetbrains.com/idea/2008/03/enterprise-plugin-repository/) descriptor.
+This adds the `ideaRepository` task.
+It collects all `ideaZip`s from this project and all subprojects and creates an [updatePlugins.xml](http://blog.jetbrains.com/idea/2008/03/enterprise-plugin-repository/) descriptor.
 Be sure to supply a root URL for the repository

 ```gradle